Semillero-Inteligencia-Artificial-EAFIT/Face_recognition_workshop/docs/proposal.md

-Sure, let's break down the plan into segments:
+# proposal for the bootcam

 **Introduction (5 minutes)**
 - Briefly introduce yourself, your teams  and yours background in AI.